 Myth 3: All you need is data

 You’ve set up social listening, you’ve got data, you know you’re getting 20,000 mentions a month, that meme your brand posted got one million impressions and sentiment was on the negative side last Tuesday.
 But what does it all mean?
-Context is everything and analyzing social media data alongside news coverage and search trends can give you a much more holistic view of how your audience is reacting and who or what is influencing the conversation.
+Context is everything and analysing social media data alongside news coverage and search trends can give you a much more holistic view of how your audience is reacting and who or what is influencing the conversation.
 This is where human experts come in and bring this data to life to give actionable strategic insights.

 The good news is, it’s possible to accurately measure your key brand health metrics, learn your competitor’s strengths and weaknesses, understand shifting market dynamics, and see patterns in consumer trends through social media monitoring.
 Tracking brand health is nowhere near as hard as it used to be.